-The objective of SAVMA shall be to introduce veterinary students to the concept of organizated veterinary medicine; to promote, enchance and support professionalism and veterinary medical education; and to encourage the development and empowerment of students as leaders in the profession of veterinary medicine and the community as a whole.
+The objective of SAVMA shall be to introduce veterinary students to the concept of organized veterinary medicine; to promote, enhance and support professionalism and veterinary medical education; and to encourage the development and empowerment of students as leaders in the profession of veterinary medicine and the community as a whole.

-Structurally, the Student AVMA consists of an Executive Board and a House of Delegates (HOD) composed of Senior Delegates and Junior Delgates who are elected or appointed by and represent each member chapter.
-The House and its members are responsibile for guiding and directing the policy and activities of SAVMA in the best interest of the veterinary profession and the public it serves.
+Structurally, the Student AVMA consists of an Executive Board and a House of Delegates (HOD) composed of Senior Delegates and Junior Delegates who are elected or appointed by and represent each member chapter.
+The House and its members are responsible for guiding and directing the policy and activities of SAVMA in the best interest of the veterinary profession and the public it serves.
 The House of Delegates meets twice yearly; in July during the AVMA Convention, and in the spring during the annual Student AVMA Symposium.
 Members of the Executive Board are selected by the House of Delegates.
-They include the president, president-elect, secretary, secretary-elect, treasurer, treasurer-elect, international exchange officer, international exchange officer-elect information technology officer, information technology officer-elect, veterinary economics officer, veterinary economics officer-elect, Vet Gazette editor, and Vet Gazette editor-elect.
+They include the president, president-elect, secretary, secretary-elect, treasurer, treasurer-elect, international exchange officer, international exchange officer-elect information technology officer, information technology officer-elect, veterinary economics officer, veterinary economics officer-elect, Vet Gazette editor, Vet Gazette editor-elect and cultural outreach officer and cultural outreach officer-elect.
 Several Student AVMA committees function to benefit Student AVMA members.
 An Assistant Director of Membership and Field Services is the official Student AVMA advisor.